Galaxy Note 10 Plus: Camera improvements make a mark

 |AU$1,699

-Discuss: Galaxy Note 10 Plus ongoing review: The camera gets a big boost
+Discuss: Galaxy Note 10 Plus ongoing review: Samsung's camera gets a big boost

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.